Scientific Name

 How to Grow and Care

-Unusual and hardy, Fritillaria bulbs produce best when planted in moist soil in a sunny to part shade location in the flower bed.
+Unusual and hardy, Fritillaria bulbs perform best when planted in moist soil in a sunny to part-shade location in the flower bed.
 Wildflower Fritillaria lilies are an excellent choice for gardeners who want out-of-the-ordinary specimens among more common spring-blooming bulbs.

 Growing Fritillaria may reach 4 feet (1.2 m) or more in spring.
 Use wildflower Fritillarias as specimens, in groupings, or as an addition to a traditional bulb bed.